Communities

 @Andy Aka -- I got the hardware in hand and implemented a Chebyshev using the PI network in front of the reference stack of matching components and filtering.
 0.2dBm drop at the fundamental of 915MHz & 12 dB drop at the most severe 7GHz harmonic.
 That's going to be darn close to passing FCC limits once we remeasure.

-leroy105‭ wrote about 3 years ago · edited about 3 years ago
+leroy105‭ wrote over 3 years ago · edited over 3 years ago

 @Lundin - I've worked on a number of LoRa systems we have seen all kinds of over-limit harmonics in the past (never been tasked to filter one).
 LoRa transmit is usually 20+dBm + antenna gain, so you can get some pretty honking regulatory readings on the spurious emissions side.